 When the Prince met the pilot

-Prince William met Lieutenant Colonel Rami Alemoush during his tour of the Middle East.
+Prince William met Lieutenant Colonel Rami during his tour of the Middle East.

 It turns out the two have a lot in common.